Accessibility at The People's Potato

 Lunch service: Anyone who is unable to wait in line due to a disability, or because they are with small children, is welcome to bypass the line and come directly into the kitchen to be served.

 Please just speak to a collective member to let them know.
-The serving window is 34 inches high.

 Food assistance service: Anyone who is unable to wait in line for our food assistance service due to a disability is invited to phone or email at least 48 hours before the service begins to request that a box of food be set aside and to coordinate a time to come to the kitchen to pick it up.

 Please just speak to a collective member to let them know.
-The serving window is 34 inches high.

 Food assistance service: Anyone who is unable to wait in line for our food assistance service due to a disability is invited to phone or email at least 48 hours before the service begins to request that a box of food be set aside and to coordinate a time to come to the kitchen to pick it up.

-There are many ways to volunteer and no one is expected to take on tasks that they are not comfortable with or that they are not able to do.
+There are many ways to volunteer and no one is expected to take on tasks that they are not comfortable with, or that they are not able to do.
 We work with volunteers, interns, and workshop participants to find work that suits their interests, skills, and needs.

-In the kitchen:
+In the kitchen

 We have some adapted kitchen tools available such as "mezzaluna" rocking knives.
 We are always open to suggestions for other adapted equipment we could purchase that would be beneficial to our volunteers.

-Lighting: The lighting in the kitchen and on the rest of the 7th floor is fluorescent.
+The lighting in the kitchen and on the rest of the 7th floor is fluorescent.

-In the kitchen:
+In the kitchen

 We have some adapted kitchen tools available such as "mezzaluna" rocking knives.
 We are always open to suggestions for other adapted equipment we could purchase that would be beneficial to our volunteers.

-Lighting: The lighting in the kitchen and on the rest of the 7th floor is fluorescent.
+The lighting in the kitchen and on the rest of the 7th floor is fluorescent.

-Getting to the Potato
+Getting to the Potato - Directions

-The kitchen is located on the 7th floor of the Hall building at the downtown campus of Concordia University (1455 de Maisonneuve Ouest).
 The nearest metro station is Guy Concordia (Guy exit).
 In the metro there are 2 sets of escalators between the platform and street level and no elevator.
-The closest bus lines include the 15, 24, 57, 66, 165 and 166.
-The shuttle bus from Loyola drops off on Sherbrooke in front of the Hall building.

-People who have the disabled parking permit and sticker are permitted to park in spaces with restricted hours and parking zones reserved for residents for a maximum of 60 minutes.
+People who have a disabled parking permit and sticker are permitted to park in spaces with restricted hours and parking zones reserved for residents for a maximum of 60 minutes.
 Permit-holders can also park at metered spots for free.
 (Thanks to QPIRG Concordia for compiling information about parking!)

-The entrance into the Hall building is step-free with button-operated automated doors from the Sherbrooke and Bishop entrances.
-There are escalators and an elevator to the 7th floor.
 Note that it is likely that one or more of the escalators between the ground floor and 7th floor is non-functional on any given day.
 At the top of the 7th floor escalator is a glass double-door which is heavy and non-automated.

-People who have the disabled parking permit and sticker are permitted to park in spaces with restricted hours and parking zones reserved for residents for a maximum of 60 minutes.
+People who have a disabled parking permit and sticker are permitted to park in spaces with restricted hours and parking zones reserved for residents for a maximum of 60 minutes.
 Permit-holders can also park at metered spots for free.
 (Thanks to QPIRG Concordia for compiling information about parking!)

-The entrance into the Hall building is step-free with button-operated automated doors from the Sherbrooke and Bishop entrances.
-There are escalators and an elevator to the 7th floor.
 Note that it is likely that one or more of the escalators between the ground floor and 7th floor is non-functional on any given day.
 At the top of the 7th floor escalator is a glass double-door which is heavy and non-automated.

 Allergies and cross-contamination

 An updated ingredients list is written on the blackboard next to the serving area each day before the lunch service begins.
-If you have further questions about the ingredients, please come into the kitchen and ask to speak to the chef who made that dish (the volunteers at the serving window usually do not have any information other than what is written on the blackboard).
+If you have further questions about the ingredients, please come into the kitchen and ask to speak to the chef(s) who made that dish (the volunteers at the serving window usually do not have any information other than what is written on the blackboard).

 Animal products

 All meals served at the People's Potato lunch service are vegan.
 This means that the meals do not contain meat or fish, dairy, eggs, or other animal products such as honey, rennet, or gelatin.
 There is no meat processed in our kitchen or on any of our equipment.
 We sometimes distribute donated sealed animal products such as meat and dairy products through our food bank.
-All food prepared for solidarity servings is vegetarian, though may not be vegan if this was not specified in the request.

 Nuts, seeds, and soy